bhoov/JUNE-vis/README.md

 `junevis_create path/to/folder/containing/records`

-For more details on the expected contents of this folder, see `create_project.py`
+For more details on the expected contents of this folder, see [this documentation](`https://bhoov.github.io/JUNE-vis/Create%20Project.html`).

 # Walkthrough